 During the performance of rites, smock wearing is permitted and at instances where a chief receives a dead or sad news or when his anger is provoked.
 Also during firing of musketry rites for example where the musketeers make skirmishes and engage in other ritualistic activities smock wearing makes one look smart.
-White smocks (see Figure 83) are also worn during joyous occasions like puberty, childbirth, outdooring, marriage ceremonies and victory at war by chiefs in Kwahu (Personal communications with the chiefs).
+White smocks (see figure 83) are also worn during joyous occasions like puberty, childbirth, outdooring, marriage ceremonies and victory at war by chiefs in Kwahu.

 Figure 83: Batakari fitaa used by chiefs on joyous occasions.
-Source: Nana Anom's closet.